Lachlan-Mayne/english-notes/Peter/Human Resources.md

 - Performance based pay
 - Record profitability in 2015-2019
 - 2020-2021 no bonuses
-- 2022 "recovery and retention program" gibing 1000 shares to employees who stayed until August 2023
+- 2022 "recovery and retention program" giving 1000 shares to employees who stayed until August 2023